nlesc-nano/CAT/docs/4_optional.rst

     optional:
         database:
+            dirname: database
             read: True
             write: True
             overwrite: False
             mol_format: [pdb, xyz]
-            database_format: [xlsx, json]
             mongodb: False

+**database.dirname** |str|_ = *database*

+    The name of the directory where the database will be stored.
+    The database directory will be created (if it does not yet exist) at the path specified in :ref:`path`.

+    |

 **database.read** |bool|_, |str|_ or |list|_ [|str|_] = *True*

     Before optimizing a structure, check if a geometry is available from previous calculations.
 If a match is found, use that structure and avoid a geometry reoptimizations.
 If one wants more control then the boolean can be substituted for a list of strings (*i.e.* *core*, *ligand* and/or *QD*), meaning that structures will be read only for a specific subset.

     For example: